 11. Recruitment and Retention: Challenges and Solutions for Hard-to-Reach Participants

 a.
-This video lecture identifies common challenges in recruiting and retaining study participants and provides recommendations
+Identifies common challenges in recruiting and retaining study participants and provides recommendations

 12. How and when do you involve community and practice-based partners

 a.
-This video lecture examines the role of community partners and effective ways of involving partners in behavioral intervention research
+Examines the role of community partners and effective ways of involving partners in behavioral intervention research

 13. Involving diverse populations in clinical trials – what does it take?

 a.
-This video lecture identifies strategies for reaching out to diverse populations underrepresented in clinical trials and examines the role and value of community health workers as behavioral interventionists
+Identifies strategies for reaching out to diverse populations underrepresented in clinical trials and examines the role and value of community health workers as behavioral interventionists

 PART IV THINKING AHEAD